aoijs/website/src/content/docs/functions/memberJoinPosition.md

 ---
 title: $memberJoinPosition
-description: $memberJoinPosition will return a members join position.
+description: $memberJoinPosition will return a member's join position.
 id: memberJoinPosition
 ---

-`$memberJoinPosition` will return a members join position.
+`$memberJoinPosition` will return a member's join position.

 ## Usage